TOJLL

 In 2000 the TOJLL started league play with 5 teams.
 Kelowna leading the way with 5 strong midget House teams and with the large amount of graduating of players born in 1983, Kelowna was able to establish 3 strong Jr. B teams.
 The Kelowna Braves made up of mostly Kelowna player, the Kelowna Dragons made up of mainly West Kelowna players and the Rutland Raiders made up of mainly Rutland players.

 Not only did Kelowna have 3 Jr. “B” teams, no where else in all of Canada, did 1 city even have 2 Jr. “B” teams!
 Kelowna had 3 strong teams.
 Vernon on the other hand is an interesting story.
-Vernon never had a midget team in 1999.
+Vernon never had a midge team in 1999.
 Many of the 1st Vernon Junior Tigers were actually from Winfield or Lake Country who had played for the Kelowna Minor Lacrosse in Midget.
 Only a handful of actual Vernon minor players played Midget for Kelowna in 1999.

-So in reality, Kelowna had 3 1/2 teams in the TOJLL in the first year....
-Dan Holte a Kelowna Coach and local Vernon parents established the Vernon Jr. Tigers in 2000.
+So, in reality, Kelowna had 3 1/2 teams in the TOJLL in the first year....Dan Holte a Kelowna Coach and local Vernon parents established the Vernon Jr. Tigers in 2000.
 Coach Holte connection to Vernon was he played on the Vernon Tigers Senior “B” that won 3 Canadian Sr. “B” Championships in the late 1970's.

 Kamloops had a very strong minor organization and was able to join the league.